ryawaa/sparkle/README.md

 ## 🛠 Running Sparkle Locally

 This project is not production-ready, but you can easily run it locally.
-A feature-rich version is available, but a refactor is on the way in the `branch/refactor`.

 ### Running Sparkle via Docker (Recommended)
 ```bash